 For mid-September through October and November in Ohio, precipitation could be more than normal while temperatures are predicted to be about 40% to 50% higher than average.
 On top of that, Eastern and Southern Ohio experienced drought conditions as of early September.

 Because of that, there’s a chance that the colors will come slightly later and be less vibrant than usual.
-However, the Ohio fall colors map prediction is better than for 2021 — when many areas stayed warmer and wetter for longer, so they didn’t have optimal leaf-peeping opportunities.
+However, the Ohio fall colors map prediction is better than for 2022 — when many areas stayed drier for longer, so they didn’t have optimal leaf-peeping opportunities.

-For 2022, the color-changing process has already started in late September in some parts of the state!
+For 2023, the color-changing process will start in late September in some parts of the state!

 Why Leaves Change Color